bcooperstl/advent-of-code-2020/documentation/day20.md

 This will be done in several iterations, and descried as such.
 1) The first iteration involves getting the Tile class working.
-2) Classifying the tiles are corners, edges, or middle pices.
+2) Classifying the tiles are corners, edges, or middle pieces.
+3) Answering part 1.
+Since I have the four corners, I can just multiply their IDs to get the answer.
+This still doesn't build the puzzle.

 ### Representing a tile's border as an integer ###